-The County policy regarding water quality violations is to notify Ecology in writing within 30 days of becoming aware of the violation.
-Based on credible site-specific information, that a discharge from the MS4 owned or operated by the County is causing or contributing to a known or likely violation of Water Quality Standards in the receiving water.
-The County provides written notification of each incident that includes identification of the source of the site-specific information and the reasons why the MS4 discharge is believed to be causing or contributing to the water quality problem.
+The County policy regarding water quality violations is to notify Ecology in writing within 30 days of becoming aware of a violation based on credible site-specific information that a discharge from the MS4 owned or operated by the County is causing or contributing to a known or likely violation of Water Quality Standards in the receiving water.
+The County provides written notification of each incident that includes identification of the source of the site-specific information, the nature and extent of the known or likely violation, and the reasons why the MS4 discharge is believed to be causing or contributing to the water quality problem.
 For ongoing or continuing violations, the County provides a single written notification to Ecology to fulfill this requirement.

 Correcting Water Quality Violations by Using Permit Requirements or Adaptive Management (S4.F.2&3)

-The County must correct any discharges from the MS4 that result in violations of the Water Quality Standards.
+The County must correct any discharges from the MS4 that result in violations of Water Quality Standards in a receiving water.
 Special Condition S4.F.2&3 describe the adaptive management process for correction.